ballerina-attic/resiliency-circuit-breaker/README.md

    $ ballerina run orderServices/
    ```

-2. Then invoke the orderService by sending an order via HTTP POST method.
+2. Invoke the orderService by sending an order via the HTTP POST method.
    ``` bash
    curl -v -X POST -d '{ "items":{"1":"Basket","2": "Table","3": "Chair"}}' \
    "http://localhost:9090/order" -H "Content-Type:application/json"
    ```
-   The order service should respond something similar,
+   The order service sends a response similar to the following:
    ```
    Order Placed : {"Status":"Order Available in Inventory", \
    "items":{"1":"Basket","2":"Table","3":"Chair"}}
    ```
-3. Now shutdown the inventory service.
-Our order service will now have a broken remote endpoint for inventory service.
+3. Shutdown the inventory service.
+Your order service now has a broken remote endpoint for the inventory service.

-4. Then invoke the orderService by sending an order via HTTP method.
+4. Invoke the orderService by sending an order via HTTP method.
    ``` bash
    curl -v -X POST -d '{ "items":{"1":"Basket","2": "Table","3": "Chair"}}' \
    "http://localhost:9090/order" -H "Content-Type
    ```
-   The order service should respond something similar,
+   The order service sends a response similar to the following:
    ```json
    {"Error":"Inventory Service did not respond","Error_message":"Connection refused, localhost-9092"}
    ```
-   This shows that the order service did try to call the inventory service and found that inventory service is not available.
+   This shows that the order service attempted to call the inventory service and found that the inventory service is not available.

-5. Now invoke the orderService again soon after sending the previous request.
+5. Invoke the orderService again soon after sending the previous request.
    ``` bash
    curl -v -X POST -d '{ "items":{"1":"Basket","2": "Table","3": "Chair"}}' \
    "http://localhost:9090/order" -H "Content-Type
    ```
-   Now the Circuit Breaker should be activated since the order service knows that the inventory service is unavailable.
-This    time the order service should respond with the following error message.
+   Now the Circuit Breaker is activated since the order service knows that the inventory service is unavailable.
+This time the order service responds with the following error message.
    ```json
    {"Error":"Inventory Service did not respond","Error_message":"Upstream service
    unavailable.
 Requests to upstream service will be suspended for 14451 milliseconds."}